vanderheim/dog-find/README.md

 ### Testing

-There have been several unit tests for this application for both the Front-end and the Back-end.
+There are several unit tests for this application for both the Front-end and the Back-end.
 The test suite used for the server is Rspec, while the suite used for the client is Jest.

 Run the following command to test the application: